 Display general query log, error log, and slow query log usage.

 Do not display column headers.
-This option applies only for csv and tab output.
+This option applies only for grid, csv, and tab output.

 Suppress informational messages.